Requesting information (Wob request)

 • the municipality actually has the information

-• the information is recorded, such as on paper, film, photograph, tape or a digital file
+• the information is recorded, for example on paper, film, photo, tape, or a digital file

-The municipality can give you the information in different ways.
-For example, a copy of a document or a summary of it.
-The municipality may also invite you to come see the documents.
+The municipality can provide you with the information in various ways.
+For example, it can provide you with a copy of a document or a summary thereof.
+The municipality may also invite you to come and view the documents.

 You submit the Wob request to the municipality.
-Clearly state what information you want.
+Clearly indicate what information you want.

-You will be notified of your request within 4 weeks.
-The municipality may extend this period by 4 weeks.
+You will receive a response to your request within four weeks.
+The municipality may extend this period by four weeks.

-• If the municipality does not decide on time, you can object
+• If the municipality does not make a decision on time, you can lodge an objection.

-• Does the municipality reject your request and do you disagree?
-Then you can object within 6 weeks.
+• If the municipality rejects your request and you disagree with this decision, you can lodge an objection within six weeks.